mhmudak/real-estate-property-mern-booking-platform/README.md

 Click the heart icon to add/remove property from favorites (stored in localStorage).

-Click “Add to Cart” to add property to the cart (also localStorage).

 In the header:

-Shopping-cart icon opens a popup (CartPopup) showing saved properties, with quantity controls, remove buttons, and total price.

 Login / Signup button opens the authentication popup (AuthPopup).